Reporter Bob Condotta grades the Seahawks’ 30-24 loss to the Panthers

 Receiver

 So how bad might this have been without some good plays from the receivers?
 DK Metcalf had a drop late in the third quarter that didn’t help, and the Seahawks found themselves covered a few times by a secondary that has been playing well.
-But Tyler Lockett’s toe-tap TD, Metcalf’s play on the TD in the late second quarter and Marquise Goodwin having his best day as a Seahawk with 95 yards on five receptions with a TD served as about the only highlights of the day for Seattle.
+But Tyler Lockett’s toe-tap TD, Metcalf’s TD late in the second quarter and Marquise Goodwin having his best day as a Seahawk with 95 yards on five receptions with a TD served as about the only highlights of the day for Seattle.

 Grade: B-plus